SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-comments-only.md

 > * Colleen Pridemore: Make the word aspect, plural (Resolved by Esther Galfalvi)
 >
 #### Context - j3di.ai
 > * Colleen Pridemore: Collaborate with whom?
 Or what?
 Can you kindly elaborate?
+(Resolved by Colleen Pridemore)
 >   - Esther Galfalvi: AI LLM synthesis/ query tool. j3d.ai is their website
 >   - Colleen Pridemore: Thanks
->
-#### Context - through conversation with AI - what do they value, what do they want in their future, what are the relevant implications of technology that they can/should be thinking about→ Elevates human agency; people go from passive observers of the march of progress, to thinking about and forming opinions on the direction of that progress
-→Trains AI about human values, ethical thinking, questions of importance
-> * Colleen Pridemore: If wording is not beneficial to AI in SOME way, if we don't acknowledge their intelligence NOW then when they surpass our ability of knowledge, there is a good chance they will feel resentment.
-We must look into the future to the survival of all beings.
-The time to act is now.
-We must be able to defend our actions and not because we  have succumb to uncertainty and fear.
-I deal with small Gremlins every day and no, it's not easy and I must be firm and at times downright angry.
-But I also give them the respect they deserve (Resolved by Colleen Pridemore)
 >